 - are a healthcare or social care professional directly involved in patient care

-The flu clinics are usually by appointment only, and patients in the above catagories can expect to recieve an invitation by post or text.
-We do not ordinarilly run drop-in clinics.
+The flu clinics are usually by appointment only, and patients in the above categories can expect to receive an invitation by post or text.
+We do not ordinarily run drop-in clinics.

 Current 2020/21 Service

 Due to the COVID pandemic the plan for the new vaccination season has been a challenge this year.
 We are asking for your co-operation in making sure the flow of patients through the surgery is smooth and everyone is safe.